marian-code/ssh-utilities/README.rst

 for more detailed usage examples please refer to `documnetation <https://ssh-utilities.readthedocs.io/en/latest/>`_

+There are 3 authentication options:

+* ssh key file
+* ssh-agent
+* password

 ``Connection`` factory supports dict-like indexing by values that are in your **~/.ssh/config** file.